 Especially Akihabara has turned into a centre for devoted otakus.
 We spot the gachapon vending machines everywhere to an extent that it occurs to us that it has become a new sport in Tokyo!
 It is reasonable to believe that the otaku industry has gradually taken a bit over in Akihabara.
 For many years it was the unique electronic devices, not to be found anywhere else, that dominated in the electric town.
 Probably Akihabara’s role in featuring a uniqueness of electronics has been continuously reduced over the last years with today’s online opportunities to buy all kinds of stuff.

 Today Akihabara is therefore a lot more than ‘electronic Tokyo’.
 It is a centre of anime and manga, otaku items and a whole world of entertainment, gaming and fantasy universes.

 Continuing down the main street we now approach the immense stores for gadget, cosplay, anime and manga passionate people, namely the stores Mandarake and Animate.
 We enter into the fantasy universe where we immediately get totally overwhelmed.
 It is impossible to try to capture all impressions.
 A whole new world of manga cartoons, anime characters and their related products appears.
 Most of the characters are completely unknown to us, but we do dispersedly spot Darth Vader, Naruto and a few other figures, we recognise.

 The passion for manga and anime goes beyond the visible street level.
 All of a sudden we find ourselves deep down on an underground floor.
 If we didn’t know better, we might take it for a public library due to infinitely long rows of bookshelves.
 It is like a maze and we nearly get lost between the books.
-Nevertheless, it is in fact a veritable manga cartoon store for anyone with an obsessive manga passion.
+Nevertheless, it appears that it is in fact an amazing manga cartoon store – for anyone with an obsessive manga passion!